prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 ## Some Bidders Should Be Skipped for Some Devices

 {: .alert.alert-info :}
+The following example uses [Size Mapping](/dev-docs/modules/sizeMapping.html).
 See the [Advanced Size Mapping module](/dev-docs/modules/sizeMappingV2.html) for another way to handle this scenario.
 Note that you must use Advanced Size Mapping for mediaTypes other than banner.

 Say a particular bidder is focused on mobile phone demand, so it's really not worthwhile to send them requests from display or tablets.